MrCloud/mrcloud.github.io/source/_posts/2014-06-08-resources-for-app-designers.markdown

 role into giving the user some context & focus.

-Be aware of existing patterns, successful apps & controls, develop taste and critisism and confront opinions on your and other people work.
+Be aware of existing patterns, successful apps & controls, develop taste and criticism and confront opinions on your and other people work.

-Try to stay up to date with trends in mobile UI/UX looking for new apps features on the app stores, and great designs reviewed by critics.
+Try to stay up to date with trends in mobile UI/UX looking for new apps featured on the app stores, and great designs reviewed by critics.
 Know what already exists and is available to developers, many developers have tase for great design and they create and reproduce great controls available online, be aware of that all these resources exist !